samgermain/freqtrade-ec2-instructions/README.md

 ##### Note

-- You may have trouble installing ta-lib on a t2-micro, you can try a more powerful virtual machine (t2.small?) or try using `clang` as a C compiler instead of `gcc` (If you figure out how to use clang, a PR with instructions would be appreciated)
+- You may have trouble installing ta-lib from the `setup.sh` script on a t2-micro, sometimes it works, sometimes it doesn't.
+You can try to non free-trail t2.small for better results.

 ![](./images/t2-micro.jpg)